circuitdao/docs/docs/user-guide/liquidation.md

 ## Liquidation Penalty

 The protocol incentivizes borrowers to keep their vaults in a sufficiently overcollateralized state by charging a **Liquidation Penalty** (LP) whenever a vault gets liquidated.
-The Liquidation Penalty is a percentage of the debt owed to the vault at the point when the liquidation is triggered.
-The sum of debt and Liquidation Penalty is the **total debt**.
+The Liquidation Penalty is a percentage of the debt owed to the vault at the point when the liquidation is triggered, and gets added to the existing debt.

 :::warning